heijerpc/preAmpArduino/README.md

 - oled screen to show releveant info
 - support for balance, balance is turned off if headphones is active
 - balance is configurable via a menu
 - choice between a configurable generic volume level for startup or a volume level per input channel.
-All values are configurabel.
+These are configurable.
 -
 -